lukechilds/requirable/README.md

 Mocks the require command to include the current package when the `name` from the current `package.json` is required.

-Uses `process.cwd()` to find the current `package.json` so this is only meant to be used as a dev dependency for testing.
+Uses `process.cwd()` to find the current `package.json` so this is only meant to be used in scripts executed from the CLI.
 This will not work on a published package!

 ## Install